Real Estate Services & Strategies

 - A sale of a right of use in real property that is less than fee ownership.

 - A sale of real property subject to title conditions or restrictions on the university's ownership deriving from the origin of that ownership by gift, devise, or otherwise, if that sale would be inconsistent with those title conditions or restrictions.

-- The disposition of real property acquired through exercise of a power of sale pursuant to a deed of trust, or held as an asset in the university's investment portfolio.
+- The disposition of real property acquired through exercise of a power of sale pursuant to a deed of trust, foreclosure, deed in lieu of foreclosure, transactions when property is accepted in settlement of defaulted mortgages, legal settlement, or held as an asset in the university's investment portfolio.